Pandharpur: By Road

 Pandharpur is 76 km from Solapur, 136 km from Sangli, 210 km from Pune and 360 km from Mumbai.

-Pandharpur possess good connectivity with rest of Maharashtra, Karnataka and Telangana by road.
-MSRTC bus station is located in the central part of city and at just 1 km distance from Shri Vitthal-Rukmini Temple.
-Direct services to almost all parts of Maharashtra are available with highest frequency to the cities of Solapur, Sangli and Pune.
+MSRTC bus station is located in the central part of city and at just 1 km distance from Shri Vitthala-Rukmini Temple.
+Direct services to almost all parts of Maharashtra are available with the highest frequency to the cities of Solapur, Sangli and Pune.
 When it comes to other states, daily buses are available to different parts of Karnataka(mostly north Karnataka) and Hyderabad.
 Apart from this many private bus services operate daily between Pandharpur to Pune and Pandharpur to Sangli.

 By Train

-Pandharpur railway station has daily trains to nearest Kurduwadi and Miraj junction.
-Miraj-Kurduwadi train is daily popular train.
-Kolhapur-Nagpur express is available twice a week on Monday and Friday.
-Recently direct train from Sangli railway station to Pandharpur is also available daily night which is Sangli-Miraj-Parli Vaijnath express.
-Every Friday there is a train to Yeshwantpur(Bangalore).
-The best option is nearest Solapur junction (75 km) which possess great connectivity to both north and south India.
-Many travellers also prefer to get down at Sangli railway station which is 136 km from Pandharpur and take a private car or bus from Sangli to Pandharpur.
+Pandharpur railway station has daily trains to Kurduwadi and Miraj junctions.
+Kolhapur-Nagpur Express is available twice a week on Monday and Friday.
+Daily direct train from Sangli railway station to Pandharpur is also available daily night which is Sangli-Miraj-Parli Vaijnath express.
+Every Friday there is a train to Yeshwantpur (Bengaluru), Daily there is a train to Mysore Via: Vijayapura, Gadag, Hubballi and Bengaluru.
+Dadar-Satara express running on Dadar-Pandharpur-Sangli-Satara also connects Pandharpur to Sangli, Bhilavdi, Kirloskarvadi, Karad, Masur, Satara.